jubishop/FBAuthenticator/README.md

 1) Drag framework onto project explorer of your app, check to copy file into destination.

-2) Add framework to the Copy Files build step for your app.
+2) Add framework to the Copy Bundle Resources build phase for your app.

 3) See source in TestoAppDelegate.m in example/ for example usage in code.